 Here's the Chapman Alliance presentation on results from its research:

 5 Key Factors That Impact the Cost to Create E-learning

-As you may have noticed, the number of hours and the corresponding costs to create an hour of e-learning is quite wide - and this is just within one level of content.
+As you may have noticed, the number of hours and the corresponding costs to create an hour of e-learning can be pretty wide - and this is just within one level of content.
 The gap widens significantly between Level 1 or "moderate interactivity" content and higher level content.
 So what are the factors that drive the cost to create e-learning?

 1. Resources and Rates

 Who will you use to create e-learning and what will you pay them on an hourly, project, or salaried basis?
 The Chapman Alliance presentation details the roles that can typically be involved in creating an e-learning course.
-Harold Jarche also provides a useful table of typical consulting roles and prices in an article he did for eLearn Magazine a while back.
-Whether you actually use all of these roles (most associations, in my experience, don't) and how much you actually pay them will, of course, have a major impact on the final cost to create e-learning.
+Harold Jarche also provides a useful table of typical consulting roles and prices in an article he did for eLearn Magazine quite a while back.
+Whether you actually use all of these roles and how much you actually pay them will, of course, have a major impact on the final cost to create e-learning.

 2. State of the Source Content